Smith released as Sanju Samson named RR captain, Raina retained by CSK | Sports-Games

-Sanju Samson replaced Steve Smith as Rajasthan Royals captain after the Australian batsman and some other under-performing stars were released by their respective IPL franchises even as Chennai Super Kings retained veteran Suresh Raina for the upcoming IPL-14.
+Sanju Samson replaced Steve Smith as Rajasthan Royals captain after the Australian batsman and some other under-performing stars were released by their respective IPL franchises even as Chennai Super Kings retained veteran Suresh Raina for the upcoming 14th edition of the league.

-The deadline for the eight franchises to submit the lists of retained and released players for the next edition of the lucrative league ended on Wednesday.
+The deadline for the eight franchises to submit the lists of retained and released players for the next season ended on Wednesday.

 Samson was appointed to the top job after RR decided against renewing former skipper Steve Smith's contract.